-The interdisciplinary Aging Studies program will expose you to a broad array of issues of concern to professionals working with the elderly, including: the biology of aging, psycho-social development in the second half of life, the philosophy of aging, and relevant research and critical thinking skills.
+The interdisciplinary Adulthood and Aging program will expose you to a broad array of issues of concern to professionals working with the elderly, including: the biology of aging, psycho-social development in the second half of life, the philosophy of aging, and relevant research and critical thinking skills.

-Because Aging Studies is an interdisciplinary program, you’ll take courses and work with professors in Psychology, Rehabilitation Services, Mathematics (statistics) and Chemistry.
+Because Adulthood and Aging is an interdisciplinary program, you’ll take courses and work with professors in Psychology, Rehabilitation Services, Mathematics (statistics) and Chemistry.
 In your junior or senior year, you will also participate in a hands-on field experience or independent research project.

 UMF students have participated in a variety of internships and field experiences relevant to aging issues, including: